Kyte-Aryus/CMSC-621-Filesystem/README.md

 7. `/filesystem/` is where local data is stored.
 File operations however should operate on `/mountpoint/`.
 This allows for modification of files in `/mountpoint/` to perform validation and communication logic prior to changes to `/filesystem/`. `debug_log.txt` shows the recorded events in the mounted filesystem.
 These events are hooked into using FUSE, as implemented by `src/CABNfs.py`
 8. View cluster status at `http://localhost:15672` (guest/guest).
 For some reason, detailed node statistics are not showing up on the manager monitor.
 9. Shutdown a node (but not the container) using `shutdown.py`
 10. Shutdown the cluster with `docker-compose down`
+11. Client simulation and metrics analysis in `tests/`